Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ### How long has Kaeon FUSION been in development?

 At the time of writing,
-Kaeon FUSION has officially been in development for about one year and two months, and was built upon things that were in development for around one and a half years before the project began.
+Kaeon FUSION has officially been in development since the middle of February 2017, and was built upon things that were in development for around one and a half years before the project began.

 ### How often will Kaeon FUSION be updated?

-You should expect to see several minor updates per month, with major updates occurring between once per month and once every three months.
+Due to the current state of Kaeon FUSION's development, we cannot offer an accurate timeline for updates until further notice.

 ### What should I expect to see in the next major updates?